-Borneo Family Vacation: Wild Animals, Mild Adventure
+Borneo With Kids: Wild Animals, Mild Adventure

 We flew to Kuching, on the Malaysian side of Borneo, for a chance to see endangered animals in the wild and explore native tribal culture.
 It was like stepping into the pages of National Geographic.
 Here are five activities we highly recommend for this unique and fun family destination.

-Try to visit the Semenggoh Wildlife Centre, 30 minutes from Kuching. at feeding time (9:00 -10:00 AM and 3:0-3:300 PM).
+Try to visit the Semenggoh Wildlife Centre, 30 minutes from Kuching at feeding time (9:00 -10:00 AM and 3:0-3:300 PM).
 The center teaches rescued orangutans to survive independently, but while they’re learning, fruit is left out twice a day to supplement what they forage in the jungle.

 We walked along a paved road for 15 to 20 minutes to get to the first feeding platform.
 We were advised to keep our distance, be quiet and hide food and drinks.
 We were rewarded for our effort as orangutans gradually emerged from the rainforest for snack time.
-Our three children, ages 7 to 12, were enthralled watching Ritchie, the big alpha male, break open coconuts by smashing them against a tree trunk.
+Our three children, ages 7 to 12, loved watching Ritchie, the big alpha male, break open coconuts by smashing them against a tree trunk.
 Meanwhile, Hot Mama protectively kept her baby with her at all times.

 Tip: No tripods, strollers or wheel chairs are allowed in the feeding area.
 There was a good size crowd of people, but everyone could easily see.